Rainbow Noise: Stress-Testing Multimodal Harmful-Meme Detectors on LGBTQ Content: Experiments

 An analysis of the worst-case scenarios reveals the models' specific vulnerabilities.
 For MemeCLIP, the single most damaging combination remains back-translation with common image corruptions (\(t=4, i=2\)), which causes an 8.0-point accuracy drop.
 For MemeBLIP2, the worst case is split across metrics, confirming its sensitivity to heavy text corruption: the largest accuracy drop comes from typos with universal perturbations (\(t=1, i=1\)), the largest AUROC drop from typos with AugMix (\(t=1, i=3\)), and the largest F1 drop from HotFlip with AugMix (\(t=2, i=3\)).
 For MemeBLIP2+TDA, the largest drops in accuracy and AUROC also stem from typos combined with image noise (\(t=1, i=2/3\)), confirming that character-level errors remain its primary vulnerability.

 Taken together, these results show that the TDA significantly hardens MemeBLIP2, making it more robust than MemeCLIP under simultaneous noise.
 The findings suggest that while text-level attacks are the primary threat, targeted architectural improvements like the TDA offer a powerful defense.
+Similar modular ideas appear in robotics and control, where diffusion-based imitation learning and deep reinforcement learning agents must remain stable under noisy observations and imperfect demonstrations~\cite{xiao2025diffusionglass,li2025doa}.